Facts about an Opioid Overdose

 - Stay with the overdosed person until the ambulance arrives

-Directions on How to use Naloxone for Opioid Overdose
+Directions on how to use Naloxone for Opioid Overdose

-911 Good Samaritan Law
+Learn more about 911 Good Samaritan

 Palm Cards: